FutureDropout/HapticMotorDrive/README.md

 <br>

+The PCB laser cutting procedure was done at Humber College's Prototype lab.

 ## DRV2605L Haptic Motor Driver Power up

 To begin VNC, the sensor must be connected to the pcb with the raspberry pi and must be booted up.